vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die*, O house of Israel?
 {% ct 'Ezekiel 33:11' %}

-Fire then falls upon the wicked, Satan, and his angels, forming a lake of fire all around the New Jerusalem.
-This is the second death from which there is no resurrection, marking the end of the controversy between God and Satan, good and evil.
-For the God of love {% rf '1 John 4:8' %}, this will be a difficult thing to watch because every single person who is destroyed is one whom He loved and for whom Jesus died.
-He did everything He could to save them, but they persistently rejected Him, and so He has no other option left.
-Once there is nothing but ashes left {% rf 'Malachi 4:3' %}, the fire will go out, and the universe will finally be free from sin.
+What follows next is an act in which God takes no pleasure: fire will begin to fall from heaven upon the lost, Satan, and his angels, forming a lake of fire all around the New Jerusalem.
+This is the second death, from which there is no resurrection.
+For the God of love {% rf '1 John 4:8' %}, this will be a painful experience to endure, because every person destroyed is one whom He created and loved more deeply than any parent could love a child.
+He did everything possible to save them, but they persistently rejected Him, leaving Him no other choice.
+The time has come to eradicate sin, for it cannot continue to exist unchecked, perpetuating pain, misery, and death throughout eternity.
+The Bible does not specify how long the fire will burn, but eventually [it will go out](/posts/basics/hell.md), and when it does, the universe will at last be free from sin—forever {% rf 'Nahum 1:9' %}.

 ## What happens once the fire goes out?